Metropolitan Borough of Stockport: Landmarks

 There are six Scheduled Ancient Monuments in the borough.
 Two date to the Bronze Age, a cairn in Ludworth and the Brown Low bowl barrow.
 Two related to medieval halls, Peel Hall in Heaton Moor and Torkington Moat.
-The final two were both built at the start of the 19th century, Oldknows Limekilns and the Marple Aqueduct.
+The final two were both built at the start of the 19th century, Oldknows Limekilns and Marple Aqueduct.

 Stockport has 14 local nature reserves: Abney Hall Park, Carr Wood, Chadkirk Country Estate, Crookilley Woods, Etherow Country Park, Gatley Carrs, Heaton Mersey Common, Happy Valley, Mersey Vale Nature Park, Poise Brook, Reddish Vale Country Park, Tangshutts Fields, Woodbank Park and Wright's Wood.

 Education

-Overall, Stockport was ranked 21st out of all the Local Education Authorities in SATs performance in 2006 and was 2nd in Greater Manchester.
+Overall, Stockport was ranked 21st out of all the Local Education Authorities in SATs performance in 2006 and was second in Greater Manchester.
 Authorised and unauthorised absences from Stockport secondary schools in 2006-07 were 6.7% and 1.3% respectively, almost the same as the national average (6.8% and 1.3%).

-In 2007, the Stockport LEA was ranked 30th out of 148 in the country, and 2nd in Greater Manchester, based on the percentage of pupils attaining at least 5 A*-C grades at GCSE including Maths and English (50.0% compared with the national average of 45.8%).
+In 2007, the Stockport LEA was ranked 30th out of 148 in the country, and second in Greater Manchester, based on the percentage of pupils attaining at least 5 A*-C grades at GCSE including Maths and English (50.0% compared with the national average of 45.8%).

 In 2006, Cheadle Hulme School was the most successful school in Stockport at both GCSE and A-level; 99% of the pupils gaining five or more GCSEs at A*-C grade including Maths and English.
 At A-level, it was also the 72nd most successful school in the country.